siran/writing/books/The Physics of Energy Flow/The Physics of Energy Flow - 013 Gravity as Refraction.md

 electric and magnetic sectors are equal aspects of the same transport.
 A one-channel treatment gives only the Newtonian half-value.
-The symmetric constitutive closure written below is used here as the macroscopic summary of that same-field two-aspect interaction; appendix 215 states the sharper stress-based derivation target.
+The symmetric constitutive closure written below is used here as the macroscopic summary of that same-field two-aspect interaction; appendices 215 and 216 derive the factor of two more sharply from the sign-symmetric axial loading of a static toroidal closure.

 The constitutive summary used in this chapter is: